facebook••facebook••youtube••contact••index••home

 I'm surprised these mics sound as different as they do.
 The AKG C3000B is my least favorite—too bright and boxy.
 The Shure 849 sounds great—almost as smooth as the Neumann—and, along with the Shure Beta 57A, has the best background rejection and vibration and handling resistance of the group.
 The Rode PodMic USB is smooth, clear and has excellent rejection of background noise, but a notch below the Shure 849.

-I've owned the Shure Beta 57A for a few weeks as of this writing (my Shure SM57 was stolen), but thus far I've been pleased: sound isolation at least as good as the 849 (maybe slightly better), the internal shock mount nixes vibrations from my desk and hard drives, has a smooth and clear sound, and output is noticeably hotter than any dynamic mic I've owned.
+I've owned the Shure Beta 57A for a few weeks as of this writing, but thus far I've been pleased: sound isolation at least as good as the 849 (maybe slightly better), the internal shock mount nixes vibrations from my desk and hard drives, has a smooth and clear sound, and output is noticeably hotter than any dynamic mic I've owned.
+The Shure SM57 also sounds excellent if don't mind a hint of radio announcer sound in your spoken word.

-Finally, the Neumann is lovely—deep and smooth in character—and to my ears the best of the bunch.
-Well, the most flattering to my voice, albeit rejection of background noise is the worse of the bunch.
-It is at its best in a soundproof room with acoustic treatment.
+Finally, the Neumann mics are lovely—deep and smooth in character—and to my ears the best of the bunch.
+Well, the most flattering to my voice, albeit rejection of background noise is not as good as many of the other mics.
+The MTL 102 is at its best in a soundproof room with acoustic treatment.
 As much as I love the sound of the TLM 102 for voiceovers, it is too fussy for my voice and will remain on guitar and ukulele duty.

 hibiscus icon Musings

-The TLM 102 sounds great partially because so sensitive to sonic nuance.
-However, unlike professional studios, home studios are crazy prone to noise and vibration.
+The TLM 102 sounds great partially because it is so sensitive to sonic nuance.
+However, unlike professional studios, home studios are prone to noise and vibration.
 For example, my floor mic stand transmits vibrations from my neighbor's AC into the TLM 102!
-I initially solved that problem by mounting it on an upside down AKG shock mount.
-More so than professional spaces, shock mounts are essential for recording in home studios.
-Sadly, anybody buying this mic for a home studio probably can't afford Neumann's $300 shock mount.
+I initially solved that problem by mounting it on an upside-down AKG shock mount.
+More so than in professional spaces, shock mounts are essential for recording in home studios.
+Sadly, most people buying this mic for a home studio probably can't afford Neumann's $300 shock mount.

-The market Neumann is addressing needs a plug 'n plug kit: mic, shock mount, pop filter, bag and cable.
-Include offshore accessories to keep it affordable for home use.
-Okay, Neumann gives a rat's tail about this matter.
-However, there is good news: I bought a $35 clone of Neumann's $300 shock mount and it works and looks great!
+The market Neumann is addressing with the TLM 102 needs a plug 'n plug kit: mic, shock mount, pop filter, bag and cable.
+Maybe include offshore accessories to keep it affordable for home use?
+Okay, Neumann doesn't give a rat's tail about this matter.
+However, there is good news: I bought an under $35 clone of Neumann's $300 shock mount and it works great!

-For voiceovers it imparts a warm and voice flattering timbre.
-However, it is fussy takes more effort than I'm comfortable with for home use.
+For voiceovers, it imparts a warm and voice-flattering timbre.
+However, it is fussy and takes more effort than I'm comfortable with for home use.
 For voiceovers, I'll stick to my Shure 849 and Rode PodMic.
 These mics are more forgiving of my room and rough vocal technique.

 Finally, please help support this website by purchasing this item at Amazon.